MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/pre-backup-and-post-backup-scripts.md

 > [!NOTE]
 > Protection jobs include replica creation, express full backup, synchronization, and consistency check.

 DPM runs the pre-backup and post-backup scripts by using the local system account.
 As a best practice, ensure that the scripts have Read and Execute permissions for the administrator and local system accounts only.
-This level of permissions prevent unauthorized users from modifying the scripts.
+This level of permissions prevents unauthorized users from modifying the scripts.

 **ScriptingConfig.xml**